ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 ## Token Challenge {#challenge}

-Origins send a token challenge to Clients in an "WWW-Authenticate" header with the "PrivateToken" scheme.
+Origins send a token challenge to clients in an "WWW-Authenticate" header with the "PrivateToken" scheme.
 This challenge includes a TokenChallenge message, along with information about what keys to use when requesting a token from the issuer.